 Fermented Cashew Cheese

 Some non-dairy cream cheese recipes require adding probiotics to the cashew mixture, then allowing it to sit at room temperature to let the magic happen.
-That’s fine and all, but I was looking for an easier process.
+I preer a more straightforward process.

 That’s where adding a bit of vegan unflavored yogurt comes in.
 This recipe takes advantage of the already cultured bacteria from the yogurt, and it works!

-- Oat Yogurt — Nancy’s Oat Yogurt worked perfectly.
+- Oat Yogurt — Nancy’s Oat Yogurt works perfectly.

 - Cashew Yogurt — Forager Cashew Yogurt is a favorite, and full of healthy probiotics.

 Why do we want fermented cheese?
-Because it’s that fermentation that gives cream cheese its kind of tangy, wonky flavor that keeps us coming back for more!
+Because it’s that fermentation that gives cream cheese its tangy, wonky flavor that keeps us coming back for more!
 It’s distinctive and delicious.